auremoser/web-coding/syllabus.md

 You can find the [FULL BIBLIOGRAPHY](https://github.com/auremoser/web-coding/blob/master/bibliography.md) in the repository for this course.

+**LEARNING CENTER**
+The University Learning Center has [cool workshops](https://drive.google.com/file/d/0B3ZdoyWl7j9rN1ZsWFEwbUc2LVE/view) that might be of use to you.
+There's one on November 5th, for Oral Presentations that you might consider attending to prep your project presentation at the end of the semester (November 24th for us).

 ##CALENDAR
 This course is 12-weeks long.
 Dates are based on the [academic calendar](http://www.newschool.edu/registrar/academic-calendar/) for Eugene Lang.